 You simply purchase the required extra amount of cover you need.

 You’ve won a new contract with the local authority.
 Your insurance specifies up to £5million cover, but the contract requires £10million.
 You purchase £5million with an excess layer insurance policy.
 Together that comes to the required £10 million of cover.

 If you make a claim, your primary insurer will pay out all claims up to the limit specified in that policy.
 The insurer that provides the excess layer policy will pay out claims above that limit, up to the maximum amount of the excess layer policy.

 For example, using the situation above, if there is a claim totalling £7 million, the primary insurer will pay out £5 million and your excess layer insurance company will pay out the additional £2 million.

 How much extra cover can I purchase?

 You can get up to £50 million public liability or employer’s liability cover with an excess layer policy.
 Check your contract to see what you need, and speak to your broker to make sure you’re not paying for protection you don’t need.

 How do I buy excess layer insurance?

-A specialist broker, like Park insurance, can help source the right level of excess layer insurance at the best value cost.
-You could purchase it as part of your commercial insurance package or as a separate policy.
+A specialist broker, like Park insurance, can help source the right level of cover at the best value cost.
+You could purchase it as part of your commercial package or as a separate policy.